 To respect those things attributed to religion is also acceptable.
 Almighty Allah says, “For those who respect the signs of Allah, then this is from the piety of the hearts.”
 (Surah Al Haj, verse 32).
 The shrines of Awliya-Allah are also among the signs of Allah.
 We ask Allah to fill our hearts with love for His beloved ones, namely the Blessed Prophet (sal Allahu alayhi wasallam), the Sahabalkram, the mujtahideen, the Auliya-Allah, and that He blesses us with the ability to follow their path.
 O Allah!
 We ask of you your love and the love of those whom you love.

+Please remember: Performing the tawassul by the anbiya' and awliya' after their death and the tabarruk by visiting their graves hoping for the fulfillment of their du’a' (supplication, asking Allah) at their graves is the condition in which the Salaf were.
 We shall now conclude with the Hadith ash-Sharif written in Sahihayn, the two genuine Hadith books, one by al-Bukhari and the other by Muslim states that the Holy Prophet (Sallallaahu `alayhi wa sallam) visited the graves of the martyrs of Uhud exactly ONE YEAR after they died.
 A minbar was BUILT in the graveyard for him to deliver a sermon.
 'Uqba ibn Amir (radi-Allahu `anh), the relater of the Hadith ash-Sharif, said, 'Rasulullah (sall-Allahu Ta`ala `alaihi wa sallam), ascended the minbar.
 It was the last time I saw him on the minbar.
 He declared: "I do not fear whether you will become polytheists after I die.
 I fear that you, because of worldly interests, will kill one another and thus be destroyed like ancient tribes." '